OAuth 2.0 Explained: A Complete Guide to Flows, Tokens, and Modern Authorization

 1. Set Up Your Application

-Log into the LoginRadius Admin Console and go to Applications > Apps.
-Click Add Apps, name your app, choose OAuth 2.0 as the protocol, and select the appropriate app type (e.g., Native, SPA, Web, or M2M).
-Hit CREATE to generate the config.
+Select Add Apps, name your application, choose OAuth 2.0 as the protocol, and select the correct application type (Web, SPA, Native, or M2M).

-LoginRadius dashboard showing the interface to create a new application with OAuth 2.0 or OpenID Connect and various app types.
+LoginRadius dashboard showing the application creation screen with OAuth 2.0 and OpenID Connect options.

 2. Configure OAuth Settings

-• Client ID & Secret – credentials for your app
+• Client ID and Client Secret – the credentials assigned to your app

-• Grant Types – select one or more flows (Authorization Code, PKCE, etc.)
+• Grant Types – choose the OAuth 2.0 flows you want to support (Authorization Code, PKCE, etc.)

-• Redirect URLs & CORS Origins – for secure callback and cross-origin access
+• Redirect URLs and CORS Origins – define allowed callback endpoints and permitted origins

-• Token Expiry & Reauthentication – define token lifespan and re-login behavior
+• Token Expiry and Reauthentication – configure token lifetimes and user re-login behavior

 3. Enable Identity Providers